Professor Fiona Stafford

 About

-Professor Stafford is a Fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.
-She works on literature of the Romantic period, especially Austen, Burns, Clare, Keats, Wordsworth and Coleridge, and on their literary influences on modern poetry.
-Her research interests also include late eighteenth and early nineteenth-century culture; Irish and Scottish literature (post 1700); Archipelagic literature and art; Place and Nature Writing (old and new); Trees, Flowers and their cultural history; Environmental Humanities; literature and the visual arts.
+Professor Fiona Stafford is a Fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.
+She works on literature of the Romantic period, especially Austen, Burns, Byron, Clare, Coleridge, Keats, Macpherson, the Shelleys and the Wordsworths.
+She is also interested in the influences of the Romantic period on modern literature and art.
+Her research interests also include late 18th and early 19th-century culture; Irish and Scottish literature (post 1700); Archipelagic literature and art; landscape, place and nature writing; trees, flowers, rivers, coasts and their cultural history; environmental humanities; literature and the visual arts.

-Her most recent book is The Brief Life of Flowers (2018).
-Like her acclaimed book, The Long, Long Life of Trees (2016), it draws on first hand observation, literature, art, folklore, mythology, cultural history, natural science, botany, history of medicine.
+Other books include The Brief Life of Flowers (2018).
+Like her acclaimed book, The Long, Long Life of Trees (2016), it draws on first hand observation, literature, art, folklore, mythology, cultural history, natural science, botany and history of medicine.
+Professor Stafford helped create the new Literary Garden at the Oxford Botanic Garden alongside the director, Professor Simon Hiscock, and the designer Pia Ostlund, and gave a public walking tour in the garden in June 2025.
+She gave a lecture on trees in the Botanic Garden Winter series in 2020.

 Expertise